AniekanInyang/aniekaninyang.github.io/README.md

 ## Aniekan Inyang

-Hi :wave: , I'm Aniekan-a CS graduate student with focus on artificial intelligence.
+Hi :wave: , I'm Aniekan, I'm interested in applications of artificial intelligence and AI robotics.

 I enjoy travelling and my values are hardwork, respect, rest, structure and organization.